nbp/holyjit/README.md

 Moreover, the code which is given to the JIT compiler is as safe as the code users wrote in the Rust language.

-As HolyJit aims at being a JIT library which can easily be added into other projects, correctness of the compiler optimizations should be caught by the community of users.
+As HolyJit aims at being a JIT library which can easily be embedded into other projects, correctness of the compiler optimizations should be caught by the community of users and fuzzers.
 Thus leaving less bugs for you to find out.

 === Fast

 Fast is a tricky question when dealing with a JIT compiler, as the cost of the compilation is part of the equation.

-When a compilation assumption fails, such failure is as costly as the extra time spent in the lower tier of the compiler.
-An assumption failure cost is proportional to the cost of the compilation.

-Thus, HolyJit compiler aims to reduce the time taken by the compiler, to make it as fast as possible.
-Thus opening the room for more assumption to be used during the compilation.

-The advantage of assumption failure, is that they do not have to be prooven, they only have to verified.
-As long as the verification cost does not overcome the benefit of the optimization, we should be able to optimize much futher than what static compilers can do.
+HolyJit aims at reducing the start-up time, based on annotation made out of macros, to guide the early tiers of the compilers for unrolling loops and generating inline caches.

+For final compilation tiers, it uses special types/traits to wrap the data in order to instrument and monitor the values which are being used, such that guard can later be converted into constraints.

 == Using HolyJit